mpampuch/nextflow-notes/README.md

     v3 --> v4
 ```

+> [!NOTE]
-**Note:** The small nodes in the graph that don't have any text or names by them represent `map` operations on the data (think of these like anonymous function operations.
+> The small nodes in the graph that don't have any text or names by them represent `map` operations on the data (think of these like anonymous function operations.
 That's why they have no names).

 ## Getting Syntax Examples using nf-core